Asparagus Quiche

 How do you make a quiche without a soggy bottom?

-Blind baking the crust is the best way to guarantee the bottom doesn’t become soggy.
+I find that blind-baking the crust is the best way to ensure the bottom doesn’t become soggy.
 This will help to firm up the crust so it withstands the moisture from the beaten eggs.

 asparagus quiche recipe.